Martin-Bohring/Microservices/slides/index.md

 #### The 2010's outcome ####

-- It started lean and mean, but some well known patterns showed up
+It all started lean and mean, but then some well known patterns showed up

 - We need events and subscriptions and so *WebSocket* was invented
-  - A formal *API* description was needed and so *Swagger* and *RAML* where invented
+- A formal *API* description was needed and so *Swagger* and *RAML* where created
 - *POST* vs *PUT* vs *PATCH* wars arose, so rules when to use what had to be established
 - We need to secure our *API*, so *JWT*, *OAuth*, *OAuth2* and other token based approaches where invented

 **Result:** Distributed developer hell (JSON edition)